emrgnt-cmplxty/automata/automata/docs/core/base/agent.rst

 ``Agent`` is an abstract class for implementing an agent.
-An agent is an autonomous entity that can perform actions and communicate with other agents.
-This class provides a basic structure for creating agents and must be subclassed to create a custom agent implementation.
+An agent is an autonomous entity that can perform actions and communicate with other providers.
+This class provides a basic structure for creating providers and must be subclassed to create a custom agent implementation.

 Overview